dan070/hedgehog-oscar/README.md

 Even simple models (like log-reg), done with curiosity, will give insights into a problem.
 I call on both hedgehogs and foxes to help me now and in the future.

 > I meant it as a kind of enjoyable intellectual game, but it was taken seriously.
-Every classification throws light on something
+Every classification throws light on something.
 >
 > **Isaiah Berlin**